 Electives (to bring total degree credits to at least 45)

 Your professional paper applies the methods, approaches, and perspectives studied in the curriculum to a real-world policy or management problem.
 The resulting professional paper includes an analysis of the issues and policy recommendations or discussions of the implications of the analysis.
-You may complete the professional paper through a Capstone Workshop (PA 8081), Working Group (PA 8082), or Master's: Professional Paper (PA 8921).
+You may complete the professional paper through a Capstone Workshop (PA 8081) or Master's: Professional Paper (PA 8921).
 You are welcome to read some completed professional papers.

 Program Planning Worksheet